 There was nothing bitter about the game for the Millionaires, who held the Tri-County League champion Gators to 5 points after the first quarter and gave up one basket in the second quarter.

 Lenox led 32-7 at halftime and had forced 20 of Gateway's 37 turnovers in the opening 16 minutes.
 The Gators actually led 3-2 with 1:50 gone in the first, but scored only four more points after that.
 They went scoreless for the final 4:14 of the first quarter and 6:58 of the second before Ariell Baillegeron banked in a shot with 1:12 left in the half.

 Zinchuk had a game-high 20 points, 9 rebounds and 5 steals.
 Liz Mitts had 18 points, 6 boards and 5 steals.

 "This is definitely a step up in competition from what we usually see in our regular league play.
 It makes it tough to get ready for when you don't see it most of the regular season," Gateway coach Elijah Robbins said.
 "They did pretty much exactly what we knew they were going to do.
-They're a very disciplined team, which makes them
+They're a very disciplined team, which makes them very tough to guard.

 It actually took Lenox a little while to get going.
 It was 1 for 5 from the floor in the opening three minutes and trailed when Gateway's Kaitlyn Mastello hit a 3-point play with 6:10 left.
 Mastello was one of three Gators to score 4 points.